regulus-team/rt-tokens/frontend/src/app/rt-inputs/README.md

-# RT Forms
+# RT Inputs

 ## About

-RT Forms provides a set of form controls and utilities to simplify form creation and validation in Angular applications.
+RT Inputs provides a set of form controls and utilities to simplify form creation and validation in Angular applications.

 ## Usage